presbrey/gobsips/README.md

 - Host: [Your server's IP address]
 - Port: 1080 (or the port you configured)
 - Username and Password: As configured in the config file

+If you run multiple servers and write golang software, this library may work well for you: https://github.com/presbrey/go-multiproxy

 ## Building from Source